 Kate Miller is the founder of Alpine Botanicals Artisan Apothecary in Nederland, Colorado.
 She is a Certified Herbalist, Biodynamic herb grower and Permaculture Designer & Teacher with a focus on Dry-land & Alpine Farming, Western Herbalism, Mountain Ecology, Ethical Wildcrafting, & Habitat Restoration.

-Kate began her studies in herbal medicine and nutrition as a teenager to cope with chronic physical illness, including Lyme Disease, severe food allergies, & autoimmune issues.
-She is currently exploring how various modalities in alternative medicine, such as Ayurvedic, Western and Traditional Chinese Medicine, are complemented and enhanced through Anthroposophical approaches to healing.
+She began her studies in herbal medicine and holistic nutrition as a teenager to cope with chronic physical illness, including Lyme disease and autoimmune conditions.
+She is currently exploring how various modalities in alternative medicine, such as Indigenous European and Traditional Chinese Medicine, are complemented and enhanced through Anthroposophical approaches to healing.
 Kate actively explores her ancestral medicine traditions from her Celtic, Ukrainian, Germanic, & Mediterranean roots.

-Kate teaches on herbal medicine, garden strategies, fermentation, Biodynamics, and more at Permaculture Design Courses throughout Colorado including the Boulder PDC, Denver PDC, and Sunrise Ranch PDC and Permaculture Action Days.
+Kate has taught on alpine ecology, agroforestry, herbal medicine, garden strategies, fermentation, Biodynamics, and more at Permaculture Design Courses throughout Colorado including the Boulder PDC, Denver PDC, and Sunrise Ranch PDC , and Permaculture Action Days.

 She has been a contributor in the digital and print magazine Collective Wisdom.

 Read Kate's Voyage Denver interview here.